jen-abrahamson/starter-hugo-academic/content/project/external-project/index.md

 ---
-title: External Project
+title: IARPA SMART Research
-summary: An example of linking directly to an external project website using `external_link`.
+summary: Research on developing methods to automate the broad-area search of multi-source satellite imagery to detect, monitor, and characterize the progression of anthropogenic or natural processes.
 tags:
   - Demo
 date: "2016-04-27T00:00:00Z"